 CrossFit is a high intensity training regimen that is characterized by workouts that are short, intense, and constantly varied.
 Several slightly elevated risks for injury have been reported in relation to CrossFit exercises, but applying proper strength training and conditioning principles as well as maintaining good form can reduce the risk of injury and help CrossFit enthusiasts remain active and healthy.

-CrossFit is a full-body, strength and conditioning program that combines core training, weight lifting, cardio, gymnastics and several additional elements in order to maximize the body’s physical potential as well as improve muscle tone and overall body composition.
+CrossFit is a full-Healthy Body, strength and conditioning program that combines core training, weight lifting, cardio, gymnastics and several additional elements in order to maximize the Healthy Body’s physical potential as well as improve muscle tone and overall Healthy Body composition.
 CrossFit is also different from conventional workout programs because it also focusses on other aspects of health which include: establishing proper dietary habits, developing heightened power levels, cross-training in multiple domains, and enhancing biological processes such as muscle memory.
-An additional aspect of the CrossFit regimen is metabolic conditioning, which refers to high intensity circuit-type training that aims at maximizing the body’s physical capacity by improving its response to challenging tasks.
-In particular, conditioning routines are intended to enhance the way the body stores and utilizes energy during strenuous activities.
+An additional aspect of the CrossFit regimen is metabolic conditioning, which refers to high intensity circuit-type training that aims at maximizing the Healthy Body’s physical capacity by improving its response to challenging tasks.
+In particular, conditioning routines are intended to enhance the way the Healthy Body stores and utilizes energy during strenuous activities.

 CrossFit beginners are often encouraged to take introductory classes, which demonstrate foundational movements and the proper form for each of the CrossFit activities that will be performed.
 One of the main reasons that CrossFit enthusiasts sustain injuries is due to the improper execution of certain exercises.
 Furthermore, experts in back injury treatment have indicated that Olympic lifting, one of the major components of CrossFit, can result in spinal disc injury and spinal bone fractures for athletes who do not have the proper strength and conditioning routine.
 Therefore, attending introductory sessions, as well as steadily incorporating and increasing the strength training and conditioning program that is designed for CrossFit exercises, will dramatically reduce the risk of becoming injured.
 In particular, CrossFit athletes must learn how to consistently use the proper form and build muscle memory as these are key factors that promote enhanced performance and decrease the occurrence of serious injuries.